William758/ZetAspects/README.md

 Use r2modman or place inside of Risk of Rain 2/Bepinex/Plugins/

 ## Changelog:

+v2.3.1 - Fixed issue preventing Tinkerer item behavior from starting immediately.

+v2.3.0 - Elite Variety Support.
+Changed Aspects to Boss Tier.
+Drop chance increased to 1 in 500 but halving every time one drops.
+Re-enabled some effects on the default aspects.
+Other config tweaks.

 v2.2.0 - Prevent Ice Aspect freezing Mithrix.
 New Buff Icons.
 Config to reduce drop chance based on drops in run.
 Config to convert equipment to item by clicking bottom-right equipment icon.
 Alternate equipment applies elite skin.